 Minimum English Level: C1/C2

-The course is 10 weeks in total, 8 weeks online and 2 weeks Teaching Practice onsite at International House Aberdeen.
+The course is 13 weeks in total, 11 weeks online and 2 x 7 day blocks Teaching Practice onsite at International House Aberdeen.
 Working online allows you to study at times which suit you and you can even work around your job or family commitments.
 Our highly experienced tutor is there to support you throughout the course and you will have the opportunity to share ideas with the other course participants.
 During the online component you will complete your course assignments and prepare for the teaching practice component.

-During your two weeks at International House Aberdeen you will undertake the teaching practice element of the course.
-This will run from 10.00 - 18.00, Monday to Friday.
-This is an intensive two weeks which focuses on practical classroom teaching.
+During your 2 x 7 day TP blocks at International House Aberdeen you will undertake the teaching practice element of the course.
+These two blocks focus on practical classroom teaching.
 The level of planning for the assessed teaching practice is detailed and time-consuming as it gives you the tools to analyse language and structure different lesson types.
 It is highly recommended that no other work or social commitments are scheduled for the duration of the Teaching Practice as it requires a lot of time and commitment.

 The course is challenging, but highly motivating and useful.